Weilando/EasyCompiler/docs/EasyLanguage.md

 ## General concepts
 Each line ends with a semicolon `;`.
 Programs do not have a specific header.
+Declarations are only allowed at the beginning of any function.

 A correct program requires a main function of the following form once:
 ```